hibatos/hibatos/README.md

 In my day to day job I work as a ServiceNow developer,
 developing custom modules and processes.

-In my freetime I work on other projects, from embedded controller programming and hardware development to woodworking and 3D design.
+In my free time I work on other projects, from embedded controller programming and hardware development to woodworking and 3D design.

 For any questions, contact me by email (address mentioned in my profile).